Best Medicare Advantage Plans in 2025

 Cons About Cigna

-- Plans are available in 26 states only
+- Plans are available in only 26 states

 - Not all plans include dental coverage